 Birmingham-Shuttlesworth International Airport (BHM) is a relatively small airport that averages 135 daily flights to 43 cities across North America.
 In 2012, the airport was renamed after the great Civil Rights Era hero of Birmingham, Rev. Fred Shuttlesworth.
 Its three concourses are modern and its runway also handles larger planes.
-BHM has WiFi, gift shops, cafes and a small business center.
-In a nice surprise however, a Southern Museum of Flight lies on adjacent airport property.
+BHM has WiFi, gift shops, cafes, and a small business center.
+As a nice surprise, however, a Southern Museum of Flight lies on adjacent airport property.
 BHM AIRPORT TERMINAL MAP

-Car Rentals are provided by Avis, Budget, Alamo, Enterprise, Hertz and National.
+Car Rentals are provided by Avis, Budget, Alamo, Enterprise, Hertz, and National brands.
 Car rental counters are on the ground level between Concourse C and B. Though BHM Airport is located only 5 miles from downtown, carefully look for I-20 West signage to conveniently reach Downtown.
-Taxis: Taxi stand is in the lower level, just outside baggage claim.
+Taxis: The taxi stand is on the lower level, just outside the baggage claim.
 Airport to downtown Birmingham costs around $15.
 Airport eShuttle (205-702-4566) service is available to/from downtown hotels.
 Shuttle From Atlanta: In case you can’t get a flight into Birmingham, Atlanta Shuttle (205-591-7770) from Atlanta International Airport is a viable option.
 Shuttle ticket booths are on the lower level near the baggage claim area.

 Crescent: Washington-Richmond-Raleigh-Charlotte-Atlanta-Birmingham-New Orleans